- What is a PEG?

 The PEG tube will look like a small, flexible plastic tube about 6"-12" long coming out of the skin over the abdomen.
 There will be a small rubber disk or bar that sits against the skin to help keep it in place.
 The end of the tube will have a cap with one or two holes and a cover to prevent food/water from escaping from the stomach.
 Patients can use special syringes to either inject or remove food and water through this cap.

 - What are the complications of a PEG tube?

 Complications from this procedure may occur.
-Minor complications include leakage of food or fluid around the tube onto the abdominal wall surface, pain at the incision site, mild bleeding at the incision site or infection at the incision site.
+Minor complications include leakage of food or fluid around the tube onto the skin, pain at the incision site, mild bleeding at the incision site or infection at the incision site.
 You should consult with your doctor if this occurs.
-Major complications are rare but can occur and include major bleeding, peritonitis (an infection inside the abdominal cavity) and damage to the colon or other surrounding organs.
-Delayed complications include “buried bumper” syndrome in which the internal bolster buries itself into the stomach wall.
-This can be avoided by not tightening the bolster too tightly.
+Major complications are rare but can occur and include major bleeding, peritonitis (an infection inside the abdominal) and damage to the colon or other surrounding organs.
+Delayed complications include “buried bumper” syndrome in which the internal bumper buries itself into the stomach wall.
+This can be avoided by not tightening the external bumper too tightly.

 - Are there alternatives to PEG?

 1. Nasogastric (NG) feeding tubes are long, thin tubes that pass through the nose and into the stomach.
 They are designed to be temporary as long-term use can cause irritation, infection, or bleeding in the nose or throat.

 2. Gastrostomy tubes (similar to PEG tubes) but placed by a surgeon in the operating room or by radiology using X-rays to help guide them

 3. Jejunostomy tubes which are similar to PEG tubes except they are placed from the skin into the small intestine (instead of the stomach)